 (Omitted are other musical scores, professional and academic writings, essays, poems and stories personally collected and distributed in small numbers for special occasions or purposes.
 A list of these is available.)

-BLOGS and selected other information on the Frameshifts website
+RUNNING LIST OF BLOGS and selected other information on the Frameshifts website

 Almost all the blogs contain poems as well as comments.